Football in Pakistan: Faisal Saleh Hayat Era (2003–2017)

 In August 2003, the PFF became under new management, as the politician Faisal Saleh Hayat took over.
 Under new management, the Pakistan Football Federation phased out the National Football Championship and in 2004 introduced the Pakistan Premier League with promotion and relegation.
 With the inception of the newly formed league, provincial and divisional teams were phased out.
 In contrast, departmental and armed forces teams, which hired footballers as employees and provided them with a basic wage to play for their sides and work full time in the off-season, remained active in the new league format.
 The emergence of clubs like founding member Afghan FC Chaman or Muslim FC gave competition to departmental sides, which poached talented players without any transfer fees or compensation involved.
-The Geo Super Football League of 2007, running as a parallel city-based league to Pakistan Premier League, held in Karachi saw record crowds at Peoples Stadium.
+The Super Football League of 2007, running as a parallel city-based league to Pakistan Premier League, held in Karachi saw record crowds at Peoples Stadium.
 It wasn’t until 2010 with the next edition that the Geo League came back only to be discontinued due to differences with the PFF.
 The Pakistan under-23 national team also showed improvement, winning the South Asian Games gold in 2004 and 2006.
 Karachi also saw resurgence in football with Karachi United emerging in the mid 2000s focusing on grass-roots level football in Pakistan.

 However the controversial PFF chief Makhdoom Syed Faisal Saleh Hayat politician soon became known as a "feudal lord of Pakistani football" due to embezzlement of funds among other controversies.
 Since March 2015, the top division of the Pakistan Premier League remained suspended because the crisis created due to his actions, along with the men's senior team, who remained suspended from any international competition, and FIFA rankings of the senior team had slumped.
 During his controversial tenure, Pakistan's FIFA ranking dropped from 168 in 2003 to 201 in 2017, which was the year that PFF consequently received a ban from FIFA.